butalidn/Butalid_C950_PA/README.md

 ***Run 'py main.py' to run program***

-I solved this project using the Nearest Neighbors Algorithm.
+I solved this probelm using the Nearest Neighbors Algorithm.
 There is a simple GUI that allows you to:
 1) Find the total mileage of all trucks' when all packages have been delivered
 2) Find the status of all packages at a specific time
 3) Find information about a package using its package id